 Kerala is also famous for its spice and tea plantations and for its Ayurvedic treatments and delicious cuisine.
 It also has vibrant traditions and festivals.
 Home to a diverse range of flora and fauna, it is one of the top destinations in South India, as well as one of the most laid-back places in the country.

 Here Are The Best Places To Visit In Kerala

 How to reach Kerala

 Kerala is well connected to all the other Indian states through all types of transport.

-Kerala’s major airports are at Trivandrum, Kochi, Kannur and Kozhikode.
+Kerala’s major airports are Trivandrum, Kochi, Kannur, and Kozhikode.
 They serve both international and domestic routes.
 All of them have regular shuttle services to and from the city.

 The state is well connected by train, particularly along the west coast.
 Almost all trains in Kerala originate or terminate in Thiruvananthapuram or Kochi.
 You can also check out the luxury tourist train The Golden Chariot which covers many parts of South India and starts in Bangalore.

 Many National Highways run through Kerala, and both private and government inter-state buses connect to the nearby states.
 There are also some long-distance buses that come here.